-The Intersector Group published notes from its May 2022 conference call with the Treasury Department and Internal Revenue Service.( )
+Intersector Group notes from January 2023 conference call with Department of the Treasury and Internal Revenue Service.( )

-The Intersector Group released notes from its February 2022 virtual meeting with the Pension Benefit Guaranty Corporation (PBGC).( )
+Intersector Group notes from January 2023 conference call with Pension Benefit Guaranty Corporation.( )

-Essential Elements is a series of condensed issue papers designed to make actuarial analyses of public policy issues clearer to general audiences.( )
+Essential Elements is a series of concise and informative papers developed by the Academy, designed to provide a quick and easy-to-understand overview of key public policy issues of interest.( )

 Comments, analysis, or explanatory material prepared for an external audience on behalf of an Academy group or the Academy as a whole; these include letters, memos, reports, and fact sheets.

 Analyses of major actuarial or public policy issues written primarily for policy-makers, regulators, the news media, and the public.

 Include white papers and monographs which are longer, more detailed analyses of major actuarial or public policy issues written primarily for policy-makers, regulators, the news media, and the public.
 Includes monographs and white papers.

 Slides presented by the Academy at webinars, seminars, briefings, hearings, or other meetings and events.

 The Academy works with the National Association of Insurance Commissioners (NAIC) on the creation and refinement of sensible, effective regulation.
 These reports and related documents highlight the NAIC-related work of the pension practice councils.

 Written and oral testimony provided to Congress or to other governmental and quasigovernmental bodies.